 It’s an affecting performance of a beautiful interpretation, and, for me, unforgettable.

 Take The A Train

-When I first considered adding this selection, Rachid, to the thread, I researched, among other things, Wilby Fletcher, the drummer.
+When I first considered adding this selection, Rachid, to the thread, I researched Wilby Fletcher, the drummer.
 I learned he was a prodigy and played with big names in jazz in his teens.
 He died not long ago.

 (11/18) 100 Hearts

-I sometimes post in this thread and hesitate to add too many selections of a particular artist.
-I trust listeners to evaluate for themselves and to explore if they choose.
+When I post in this thread I sometimes hesitate to add too many selections of a particular artist.
+I want listeners to evaluate for themselves and to explore if they choose.